slbailey/retrowaves/tower/docs/contracts/NEW_TOWER_RUNTIME_CONTRACT.md

 TowerRuntime does not decide audio content; it passes through what it receives from the encoder pipeline.
 TowerRuntime does not use Station events to influence timing or behavior; events are purely observational.

+**Tower Statelessness:**
+- Tower **MUST** remain stateless with respect to Station state
+- Tower **MUST NOT** query, cache, or reconstruct Station state
+- Tower **MUST NOT** infer state from events or event absence
+- Events are edge-triggered transitions only, not authoritative state
+- Tower forwards events to WebSocket clients but does not interpret or track state

 ---

 ## S. HTTP Stream Endpoint